 For many people, monkeypox will clear up on its own, but for “5% the disease can be fatal.”
 Again, monkeypox is not considered to be a serious illness unless it’s left untreated.
 The most important factor to control transmission and exposure of the disease is by seeking medical attention.

 Your doctor will run a series of tests to determine if you’ve been exposed to monkeypox.
 Monkeypox is diagnosed through a blood test.
-Your doctor will offer treatment options occuring to your diagnosis.
-More importantly, early detection can stop the illness from becoming life threatening.
+Your doctor will offer treatment options according to your diagnosis.
+More importantly, early detection can stop the illness from becoming life-threatening.
 Let’s take a look at the treatment options below.

 Top Treatment Options for Monkeypox

-Others require testing and hospitalization under doctor appointed care.
-The swollen lymph nodes has been painful for the people impacted by the disease and the hardest symptom to control.
-Often times, the rash and swollen lymph nodes are an indication that you’ve been infected with monkeypox.
+Others require testing and hospitalization under doctor-appointed care.
+The swollen lymph nodes have been painful for the people impacted by the disease and the hardest symptom to control.
+Oftentimes, the rash and swollen lymph nodes are an indication that you’ve been infected with monkeypox.
 See recent 2022 online pharmacy reviews for more treatment options.

-Research shows there is no known treatment options for monkeypox.
+Research shows there are no known treatment options for monkeypox.
 However, the symptoms and transmission of the disease can be controlled.
 The symptoms are recognized by your doctor and can be a reason to diagnose the individual, but medical professionals are encouraged to take samples of the fluid in the swollen lymph nodes for testing.
-Most doctors will recommend drinking plenty of fluids and a good diet becsuse most symptoms of monkeypox will go away on their own.
-The fluid filled rashes turn into scabs that fall off on their own.
+Most doctors will recommend drinking plenty of fluids and a good diet because most symptoms of monkeypox will go away on their own.
+The fluid-filled rashes turn into scabs that fall off on their own.

-Did you know monkeypox is related to the smallpox family of illness and often times, has nothing to do with an infected monkey?
+Did you know monkeypox is related to the smallpox family of illnesses and oftentimes, has nothing to do with an infected monkey?
 Animals with the disease in infected areas include rodents like squirrels and rats.
-This is why American has had perplexed research done on why the disease is having an impact on rare places like America and the United Kingdom.
-Doctor’s have suggested that vaccination against the smallpox may be protection against the monkeypox.
-The prescription drug tecovirinat (an antiviral medication) licensed by the European Medical Assistant (EMA) is being used to control monkeypox, but is normally used to treat smallpox.
+This is why America has had perplexed research done on why the disease is having an impact on rare places like America and the United Kingdom.
+Doctor’s have suggested that vaccination against smallpox may be protection against the monkeypox.
+The prescription drug tecovirinat (an antiviral medication) licensed by the European Medical Assistant (EMA) is being used to control monkeypox but is normally used to treat smallpox.